 After having set up our sinning and rejecting of the Suffering Servant, the prophet goes on to speak about the Suffering Servant’s endurance of our “iniquities” and our “transgressions” and our “sorrows” and “grief”.
-I believe that my explanation of verse 4 will come much easier if I begin first with verse 5.
+I believe that my explanation of verse 4 will become much easier if I begin first with verse 5.

 Goldingay suggests the following translation for the first part of verse 5: